 |Firle Cricket Club is one of the oldest cricket clubs in the world, having been formed in 1758.

-Firle Cricket Club now plays in the Sussex Cricket League, joining in 2007, but it originally started its competitive life in the Cuckmere Valley League, which we first won in 1906, then taking the title 17 times since 1952.
+Firle Cricket Club now plays in the Sussex Cricket League, joining in 2007, but it originally started its competitive life in the Cuckmere Valley League, which the club first won in 1924 before taking

 the title another 18 times, including the glory years of 1988 to 1999 where Firle were champions 9 times in 12 seasons.

 On joining the East Sussex Cricket League, the First XI gained promotion in its first four seasons, being most recently promoted to Division 2 in 2016, whilst the Seconds won Division 12 in 2011, Division 11 in 2012 and